+The second goal of the SBSP Restoration Project is (and also Project Objective 2) "to maintain or improve existing levels of flood protection in the South Bay Area".
 The project and adjacent areas are in low-lying Bay shoreline that could be vulnerable to coastal flooding from storms and sea-level rise.
 Recognizing that the changing hydrology in these areas requires the expertise and funding available from local flood protection agencies, the SBSP Restoration Project's management team invited these agencies to join the planning team early in the process.
 The approach to managing flood risks with tidal restoration projects was to locate the projects in areas where they would not increase the existing flood risk; in addition, existing levees were to be improved to provide increased, if still limited, protection or to raise existing high-ground areas with fill.
-In areas where this approach was not sufficient, the project sought to work with local flood protection agencies to implement the appropriate measures to protect adjacent areas and allow for tidal and other habitat restoration.
+In areas where this approach was not sufficient, the project sought to work with local flood protection agencies to implement the appropriate flood protection measures to protect adjacent areas and allow for tidal and other habitat restoration.

-Flood risk management continues to be a significant consideration for Phase 2 at Eden Landing.
+In Santa Clara County, the SBSP Restoration Project is currently working with USACE and SCVWD to complete and implement the South Bay Shoreline Study (Shoreline Study), the first portion of which is intended to protect areas adjacent to the community of Alviso, within the City of San Jose (near Ponds A9 through A18).
+A representative from USACE participates in the PMT meetings as a liaison between the Shoreline Study and the SBSP Restoration Project to ensure coordination between the two projects.
+In San Mateo County, the project is coordinating with the Strategy to Advance Flood Protection, Ecosystems and Recreation along the Bay (SAFER Bay) project, an effort led by the San Francisquito Creek Joint Powers Authority to provide needed fluvial and coastal flood protection in San Mateo County.
 In Alameda County, the SBSP Restoration Project is working with ACFCWCD to address flood risks at Eden Landing.
-Analogous efforts are ongoing with the SCVWD and the United States Army Corps of Engineers (USACE) in Santa Clara County, and with the Strategy to Advance Flood Protection, Ecosystems and Recreation along the Bay (SAFER Bay) project, an effort led by the San Francisquito Creek Joint Powers Authority, in San Mateo County.
-See Section 1.2.8, Phase 2 Planning Process, which provides details about why efforts to plan and undertake environmental compliance for Phase 2 actions at Eden Landing are being conducted separately from those in Santa Clara County and San Mateo County.
+See Section 1.2.8, Phase 2 Planning Process, which provides details about why efforts to plan and obtain environmental clearance for Phase 2 actions at Eden Landing are being conducted separately from those in Santa Clara County and San Mateo County.